-Mandarin & Chamomile Hydrating Mist
+Botanicals Mandarin & Chamomile Hydrating Mist Review

-I’ve been using a regular sized spritzer bottle which is great as you could either spray the toner directly onto your face or spray it onto organic cotton pads and then apply it, which is what I’ve been doing.
+I’ve been using a regular-sized spritzer bottle which is great as you could either spray the toner directly onto your face or spray it onto organic cotton pads and then apply it, which is what I’ve been doing.
 I love this spritzer bottle as it allows me to control how much of the product I use every time as opposed to some other toners I previously used which didn’t have this.

 Before, I would have to apply an almond cream from Neal’s Yard Remedies during the day to treat this problem but since using Botanicals’ toner this wasn’t necessary so I was really pleased with the results.
 So the toner does what it says it would do.
 It hydrates the skin and although the mist contains some oils, it doesn’t leave the skin greasy.
 Instead, it tones the skin, leaving it refreshed and ready for the moisturiser.

 Overall, it’a great quality product with 100% organic ingredients which your skin will love and appreciate, therefore it’s definitely worth the money it costs.
-I am positive I will buy more products from Botanicals in the future and I am happy to recommend the brand to anybody who are looking for a quality organic brand, certified by Soil Association.
+I am positive I will buy more products from Botanicals in the future and I am happy to recommend the brand to anybody who is looking for a quality organic brand, certified by Soil Association.

 Have you used any of Botanicals’ products before and what was your experience?